The Perfect 10 Day Japan Itinerary for First Time Visitors

 Welcome to your final destination, Osaka!

-Just a 30 minute commute from Kyoto Station, Osaka is part of the “Japan trinity” – in the sense that the 3 must visits for first time visitors are always Tokyo, Kyoto, and Osaka.
+Just a 30-minute commute from Kyoto Station, Osaka is part of the “Japan trinity” – in the sense that the 3 must-visit cities for first-time visitors are always Tokyo, Kyoto, and Osaka.

 On the contrary of Kyoto, Osaka is a very modern city full of vibrant nightlife and endless street food.
-If you are someone who prefers late night adventures and want to indulge in street food, you might want to consider making Osaka your home base for the last 2 days – or the last 4 days.
-By staying the last 4 days, you can take day trips into Kyoto and Nara.
+If you are someone who prefers late-night adventures and want to indulge in street food, you might want to consider making Osaka your home base for the last 2 days – or the last 4 days.
+By staying the last 4 days, you can take day trips to Kyoto and Nara.

 Here are the best things to do in Osaka.👇